-Sudden crying jags, often for no apparent reason are common among women with fluctuating hormones.5 (see #5 above and #7 below.)
+Sudden crying jags, often for no apparent reason, are common among women with fluctuating hormones.5 (see #5 above and #7 below.)

 8. Mental instability

-You may feel a little sad, or totally unable to cope.
+You may feel a little sad or totally unable to cope.
 There can also be a profound sense of loss involved with the change of life—as though you’ve lost yourself.
 The Harvard Study of Moods and Cycles recruited premenopausal women with no history of major depression and followed them for nine years.
 As some women entered perimenopause, they were twice as likely to have clinically significant depressive symptoms such as anxiety and panic attacks than those women who remained premenopausal.6,7

 Hormone therapy is known to help dramatically, and doctors may prescribe other meds.
-Many of them would encourage you to also try quitting caffeine and alcohol.1
+Many of them would encourage you also to try quitting caffeine and alcohol.1

 9. Unpredictable periods